-Impairment of property, plant, and equipment -Property, plant and equipment are reviewed for impairment whenever events or changes in circumstances indicate the carrying value of the long-lived asset may not be recoverable.
+Impairment of property, plant, and equipment - Property, plant and equipment are reviewed for impairment whenever events or changes in circumstances indicate the carrying value of the long-lived asset may not be recoverable.
 The carrying value of a long-lived asset is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 If it is determined that an impairment loss has occurred, the impairment loss is measured as the amount by which the carrying value of the long-lived asset exceeds its fair value.

-Long-lived assets held for sale are reported at the lower of carrying value or fair value less cost to sell.
+Long-lived assets classified as held for sale are reported at the lower of carrying value or fair value less cost to sell.

-Capitalized software costs -Other assets on the consolidated balance sheets include the capitalized cost of internal use software (including Internet websites).
-The assets are stated at cost less accumulated amortization.
-These software costs include significant purchases of software and internal and external costs incurred during the application development stage of software projects.
-These costs are amortized on a straight-line basis over the estimated useful lives of the assets.
+Capitalized software costs -Capitalized software costs are recorded at cost.
+Capitalized software costs include purchases of software and internal and external costs incurred during the application development stage of software projects.
+These costs are amortized on a straight-line basis over the estimated useful lives of the assets and are presented, net of accumulated amortization, in other assets on the consolidated balance sheets.
 For internal use software, the useful lives range from three to ten years.
 For Internet website costs, the estimated useful lives do not exceed three years.